 Suzette Heathcote’s work experience includes projects at General Motors, Ford Motor Company, General Electric, Cooper Standard Automotive, Ally Financial, Blue Cross Blue Shield, Adient, and Johnson Controls.
 She earned four degrees from UM-Dearborn, starting with her bachelor’s degrees in Computer Information Science and Industrial & Systems Engineering in 1986.
 She was a co-operative student at Chevrolet Livonia and worked at the UM-Dearborn Engineering Office.
 In 1987, she proposed a Dual Masters program to UM-Dearborn and was one of the first graduates of the program while working full time.
 She earned master’s degrees in Industrial & Systems Engineering and in Business Administration in 1993.
 As a Ford Motor Company employee for 22 years, Suzette worked in Auto Safety, Computer Integration Manufacturing for Advanced Manufacturing, as an Accounting System Supervisor, the Project Management Office Supervisor for Global Application Implementation.
 Most recently, she was an Enterprise Information & Analytics Architect and was developing a five year Blueprint Plan of Opportunities.
 She proposed exploiting connected vehicle data in the inbound logistics and global delivery of vehicles and she developed innovative safety ideas to prevent accidents related to Vehicle Occupant Health and Wellness and workplace health monitoring.
 Suzette is also a disability advocate.

-Kenneth Mac is a Director within General Motors’ Customer Care and Aftersales division, leading the Protection business unit since 2014.
+Kenneth Mac has held prominent positions such as Vice President at GM Financial and Director within General Motors’ Customer Care and Aftersales division, leading the Protection business unit since 2014.
 Prior to GM, Ken held various executive management positions in service sector companies including Accenture consulting, Sedgwick administrators, Ally Financial-Insurance, and the University of Michigan Medicine.
 His roles have been mainly in business unit leadership, corporate finance, strategic planning, internal/external consulting, and product/partner management.
 Ken began his corporate career in 1986 after graduating from the University of Michigan-Dearborn in 1985 with a bachelor’s degree in Economics and Finance.
 He also earned his master’s in Business Administration from Wayne State University in 1992.

-Kristin McDonough is the academic advisor and assistant registrar for Taubman College of Architecture + Urban Planning at the University of Michigan in Ann Arbor.
-Most recently, Kristin worked as the Alumni Relations Manager for Electrical and Computer Engineering in Ann Arbor after spending the first seven years of her career at UM-Dearborn in the Office for Student Engagement and Office of Institutional Advancement.
+Kristin McDonough is the Associate Director of Student Affairs for the Taubman College of Architecture + Urban Planning at the University of Michigan in Ann Arbor.
+Kristin previously worked as the Alumni Relations Manager for Electrical and Computer Engineering in Ann Arbor after spending the first seven years of her career at UM-Dearborn in the Office for Student Engagement and Office of Institutional Advancement.
 Kristin is passionate about student development, and an active alumna volunteer for UM-Dearborn and Delta Phi Epsilon International Sorority.
 She co-founded UM-Dearborn's Student Philanthropy Council and Graduates of the Last Decade Alumni Affiliate (GOLD).
 Kristin is a former advisor for the Alpha Mu Chapter of DPhiE on campus and an inaugural member of the greater organization's Alumnae Leadership Academy.

 David Oberstaedt has worked in numerous Human Resources leadership roles over a 22-year career with Nissan North America, Inc., which has taken him from Farmington Hills to Chicago to the company’s headquarters in Nashville.
 As a Human Resources Business Partner, David has supported a variety of client groups that included Engineering, Marketing & Sales, Regional Operations, Aftersales, Parts Distribution, and Vehicle/Powertrain/Battery Manufacturing.
 Prior to Nissan, David worked for 10 years in various HR-related roles in the retail industry and at a non-profit employers association.
 David is a member of the Society for Human Resources Management and maintains the Professional in Human Resources (PHR) certification.
 He earned his bachelor’s degree in Psychology from UM-Dearborn in 1991 and has minors in Business, Communications, and Sociology.